framely/community/docs/guide/pingpong.md

 :::

 ### 2. Build skill
 A skill is a conversationally exposed functionality, with input parameters represented by slots.
 There is no need to have a one-to-one mapping from a skill to some real service function, although it is supported.
-To build such a composite type on OpenCUI, we first declare its type at the schema level, then add dialog annotation.
+To build such a composite type on OpenCUI, we first declare this type at the schema level, then add dialog annotation.

 In this tutorial, let's build a simple skill "pingpong" with one slot of Location type.
 A location is a required slot for this skill, so when it is missing from the user's initial utterance, chatbot will prompt user for it.
 Once the object of this function type is instantiated, chatbot simply produces an acknowledgement in form of `pong from ${location}`.

-#### 2.1 Create a skill
+#### 2.1 Declare a skill at schema level
+First, let's declare a skill at schema level, this includes creating skill first, and then add slots, local function and services.

+##### Create a skill
 1. Go to the **pingpong** chatbot and ensure that you are at the **INTERACTION** view.
 2. Click **Create** button on the right side, and select **Create skill** to create a new skill.
 3. Enter a label for the skill and press enter.
 For example, `PingPong`.